RobinChen121/RobinChen121/README.md

 ## Hi there 👋

+- 🔭 I’m currently working as a Lecturer in Operations & Supply Chain Management at Brunel University London.
+- 🌱 I am passionate about coding and mathematics.
+- 👯 I’m looking to collaborate on machine learning, stochastic programming, inventory management, vehicle routing problems.
+- 📫 How to reach me: chen.zhen5526@gmail.com

 <!--
 **RobinChen121/RobinChen121** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.